clausejs/clausejs/packages/clausejs/README.md

 sumIsOdd( 2, 2, 2, null ); //=> throws a "Problem" because arguments do not conform
 sumIsOdd( 2, 2, 2, {}, {} ); //=> same as above
 ```
-For advanced features and concepts, refer to [documentation site](https://clause.js.org).
+For more examples, advanced features and concepts, refer to [documentation site](https://clause.js.org).

 ## More Examples